-Stade Roi Baudouin (French), called Koning Boudewijnstadion in Dutch or King Baudouin Stadium in English, is the largest stadium of Belgium, and the stadium where the Belgian national team plays most of its home matches.
+Stade Roi Baudouin (French), called Koning Boudewijnstadion in Dutch or King Baudouin Stadium in English, is the largest stadium of Belgium and the stadium where the Belgian national team play most of their home matches.

-Construction of the Stade Roi Baudouin, then still called Stade du Centenaire, came forth out of a desire by the city of Brussels to have a stadium that could cater for “every sport”.
+Construction of the Stade Roi Baudouin, then still called Stade du Centenaire, came forth out of a desire of the city of Brussels to have a stadium that could cater for “every sport”.
 Construction started in 1929 and on 23 August 1930, 100 years after Belgian independence (hence the name Stade du Centenaire), the stadium was officially inaugurated.

 Three weeks later, on the 14th of September, and with King Leopold in attendance, a derby between the national teams of Belgium and the Netherlands was the first game played at the stadium.
 The bowl-shaped stadium could hold over 70,000 spectators at that time.

-Soon after the Second World War the stadium got renamed Heysel Stadium, after the area and plateau it was built on.
+Soon after the Second World War the stadium got renamed Heysel Stadium after the local area and the plateau it was built on.